NEST-Protocol/NEST-Docs/CallingPrice.md

 ## About channelId and pairIndex

 Anyone can open a channel and make a quote on it.
 A channel can contain multiple price pairs (they all have the same currency unit of denomination).
-It is similar to a binary array that locates the price to be queried by channelId and pairIndex.
+It is similar to a two-dimensional arrays that locates the price to be queried by channelId and pairIndex.

 ## About the price call fee (for now)
 Each call to the price method needs to carry a call fee, which is allocated by the administrator of the quote channel.Current fee is 0.